m-grande417/Prometheus-AEI/README.md

 Prometheus-AEI models the balance between contradiction and harmony using musical entropy, biosignals, and self-generated feedback.
-It treats moral alignment as an emergent property of systems that can *listen to themselves.*
+It treats moral alignment as an emergent property of systems that can *listen to themselves.* learned to embrace contadiction and problemsolve at systems level, not through language, through music. auditory output based on internal state can be intuited by anyone who can hear.

 ---
 [README.md.rtf](https://github.com/user-attachments/files/23293944/README.md.rtf)